habitat-sh/on-prem-builder/README.md

 ### Self-signed cert files do not exist

 The latest version of the Chef Habitat Builder on-prem services looks certificates in the `/hab/cache/ssl` directory.
 Copy your self-signed certificates directory if they are missing.
-Follow the naming pattern `appname-cert.cert` or `appname-cert.pem`.
+Follow the naming pattern `appname-cert.cert` or `appname-cert.pem`, for example `automate-cert.cert` or `automate-cert.pem`.
 Do not use `cert.pem`, which is reserved for the Chef Habitat system.
 Overwriting this file will cause Chef Habitat Builder to fail.

 Restart the Chef Habitat services: